 Should you or Your Child try the GFCF (Gluten-free Casein-free) Diet?

-When I started my son on the GFCF diet eight years ago we had to special order foods or go to a health food store to purchase the needed items.
+When I started my son on the GFCF diet in 2001, we had to special order foods or go to a health food store to purchase the needed items.
 Now we can find GFCF foods in our local grocery store and even restaurants have begun to create GFCF items on their menu.
 The popularity of this diet is growing by leaps and bounds.

 I had heard about this diet years ago from other parents who were a part of an on-line support group for parents who had children with autism and/or ADHD.
 I was hearing all these remarkable claims about the diet and my inner skeptic was provoked.

 I always believe that the truth lies somewhere in between the two extremes.

-The theory behind using the diet goes something like this.
-People who are on the autism spectrum and/or have ADHD may not be able to properly digest gluten (which is the protein part of wheat, barley and rye) and casein (which is a protein found in milk and milk products such as cheese, butter, yogurt and ice-cream).
+The theory behind using the diet goes something like this: People who are on the autism spectrum and/or have ADHD may not be able to properly digest gluten (which is the protein part of wheat, barley and rye) and casein (which is a protein found in milk and milk products such as cheese, butter, yogurt and ice-cream).
 When these proteins are not properly digested the theory suggests that they form substances which act as opiates in the body.
 And in turn these newly formed substances alter the child's behavior, perceptions, and responses to the environment.